Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 - You could also send selected tips, tactics, and related resources a few days later.

-- A request for feedback several days after that.
+- A request for feedback several days after that so that your customer service team can get valuable information.

 This will provide you with data to better prepare resources of value for your target audience.
 It also shows readers that you value their opinions as well as their business.